Postgraduate certificates and diplomas

-Postgraduate certificates require 60 points of study and can be completed in six months of full-time study or part-time over two years.
-Credit is usually transferrable to a postgraduate diploma, and potential to a master’s.
+Postgraduate certificates require 60 points of study and can typically be completed in six months of full-time study or part-time up to two years or more.
+Credit is usually transferrable to a postgraduate diploma.

 Postgraduate diplomas can typically be completed in one year of full-time study or part-time up to two years or more.
 Some postgraduate diplomas in professional fields, for example teaching and health sciences, can be completed through distance learning, allowing practising workers to upgrade or extend their existing qualifications with minimal on-campus time.

-Postgraduate certificate courses in most cases form the first part of a postgraduate diploma in the same area.
-Postgraduate diplomas in turn are can be the first part of a two part master’s degree.
+Postgraduate certificate courses in most cases form part of a postgraduate diploma in the same area.
+Postgraduate diplomas in turn usually form part of a master’s degree.
 Check with your school or department Postgraduate Coordinator early to make sure you understand the pathways available to you.